cedadev/ipcc_ddc_site/ddc/ddc_runs.md

   and Space Administration (NASA)</a>.
   </p>

-  <p> The DDC is advised and guided by the <a href="http://www.ipcc.ch/activities/tgica.shtml" target="new">
+  <p> The DDC is advised and guided by the <a class="IPCC" href="http://archive.ipcc.ch/activities/tgica.shtml" target="new">
   IPCC Task Group on Data and Scenario Support for Impact and Climate Analysis (TGICA)</a>, co-chaired by Timothy Carter and Bruce Hewitson.
-Both the DDC and the TGICA are supported by the IPCC Technical Support Units of <a href="http://wg1.ipcc.ch/">Working Group I</a>, <a href="http://www.ipcc-wg2.awi.de/index.html">Working Group II</a>, and <a href="http://www.ipcc-wg3.ac.uk/">Working Group III</a>, through whom they are accountable to the IPCC.
+Both the DDC and the TGICA are supported by the IPCC Technical Support Units of <a class="IPCC" href="http://www.ipcc.ch/working-group/wg1/">Working Group I</a>, <a class="IPCC" href="http://www.ipcc.ch/working-group/wg2/">Working Group II</a>, and <a class="IPCC" href="http://www.ipcc.ch/working-group/wg3/">Working group III</a>, through whom they are accountable to the IPCC.
 The contact details of the relevant personnel are as follows:</p>

   <h2> IPCC DDC Managers:</h2>